PerlFFI/FFI-Platypus/README.md

 For more details on enumerated types see ["Enum types" in FFI::Platypus::Type](https://metacpan.org/pod/FFI::Platypus::Type#Enum-types).

+## Memory leaks

+There are a couple places where memory is allocated, but never deallocated that may look like memory leaks by tools designed to find memory leaks like valgrind.
+This memory is intended to be used for the lifetime of the perl process so there normally this isn't a problem unless you are embedding a Perl interpreter which doesn't closely match the lifetime of your overall application.

+Specifically:

+- type cache

+    some types are cached and not freed.
+These are needed as long as there are FFI functions that could be called.

+- attached functions

+    Attaching a function as an xsub will definitely allocate memory that won't be freed because the xsub could be called at any time, including in `END` blocks.

+The Platypus team plans on adding a hook to free some of this "leaked" memory for use cases where Perl and Platypus are embedded in a larger application where the lifetime of the Perl process is significantly smaller than the overall lifetime of the whole process.

 ## I get seg faults on some platforms but not others with a library using pthreads.

 On some platforms, Perl isn't linked with `libpthreads` if Perl threads are not